jorisvddonk/httpom/README.md

 * a sequence of HTTP requests, or:
 * a set of settings, to be used as defaults (e.g. as a defaults configuration file)

-A pomfile consists of a few sections in any order (unless otherwise mentioned):
+A pomfile consists of two sections, in the following order:
+* Request/Response Handling and Instructions, containing in any order except where noted differently:
   * A request-line, similar to [RFC7230](https://tools.ietf.org/html/rfc7230#section-3.1.1), specifying a URL and an HTTP method.
 The protocol version is optional and defaults to a sane default (`HTTP/1.1`). *Required.
-Must be the first line of the document*.
+Must be the first line of the section*.
   * HTTP headers, following [RFC7230](https://tools.ietf.org/html/rfc7230#section-3.2). *Optional*.
-* Query string parameters: lines starting with a `?`, which are added to the URL.
+  * Query string parameters: lines starting with a `?`, which are added to the URL. *Optional*.
   * httpom directives, lines starting with a `@` which provide settings and meta-information to httpom. *Optional*.
 See the section below for directive options.
-* A separator: two newlines. *Optional, but required if a request body is used*.
 * A request body.

-All of the sections are delimited with newlines (`\n`, `\r\n` or `\n\r`).
+The request body is ALWAYS the last section of a Pomfile

+Sections are delimited by a newline triplet (either `\r\n\r\n\r\n` or `\n\n\n`, depending on the newline type (`\r\n` or `\n`) first found in a Pomfile).

 Furthermore, the following can be used anywhere except for the request body:
 * Comments: lines starting with one or more slashes (`/`) or one or more whitespace characters are treated as comments.
 Note: due to RFC7230, a hash (`#`) can *not* be used to start a comment!
-* One newline can be used to separate sections.

-And the following can be used in all sections:
+The following can be used in all sections:
 * Template variables.

 ### Pomfile directives